 The Association of Research Libraries (ARL) seeks a knowledgeable, passionate leader to advance the Association’s Diversity, Equity & Inclusion (DEI) priorities.
 This is a unique opportunity to advance DEI and social and racial justice for and with 125 of the major research library leaders in Canada and the United States.
 In this moment, we believe in our leadership responsibilities across the broader cultural heritage community to identify, highlight, challenge, and address the long-standing impact of institutional racism.
-We also see the urgent need to assess and restructure our systems to include marginalized and underrepresented perspectives, and to create pathways for recruitment, retention, and leadership advancement of Black, Indigenous, and People of Color (BIPOC).
+We also see the urgent need to assess and restructure our systems to include marginalized and underrepresented perspectives, and to create pathways for recruitment, retention, and leadership advancement of Black, Indigenous, and other people of color (BIPOC).
 The successful candidate will build on ARL’s long-standing commitment to DEI.

 The Association has a strong history of establishing programs to recruit into our organizations and develop individuals who identify as BIPOC or are from historically underrepresented racial and ethnic groups.
 The senior director of DEI will build on the strength of this foundation as a partner with ARL’s senior director, Leadership and Organizational Development, to shape the path forward for research libraries and the Association.
 The successful candidate will demonstrate an ability to engage ARL member leaders through a consultative, inclusive approach with the Diversity, Equity, and Inclusion Committee, while working strategically with the executive director, and with other members of the staff, to increase the Association’s capacity for anti-racist work and for building strong, inclusive, research library cultures and encouraging best practices across all 125 institutions.